Hawitta/PetCo/README.md

 ### Examples:

 - **Register a Pet:** Fill out the registration form with pet details.
-- **Schedule an Appointment:** Navigate to the appointments section and choose a date and time.
+- **Schedule an Appointment:** Navigate to the profile drop-down menu and select appointment, use the button to redirect to book appointment form.

 ### Input/Output: